star-ga/NikolaChess/README.md

   efficiency.
 A simple **time management system** aborts the search when a specified time limit expires, returning the best move found so far.
 Depth is measured in plies.
+* **Advanced move ordering:** In addition to PV and MVV‑LVA ordering, the engine uses **killer move** and **history heuristics** to prioritise moves that have historically led to alpha‑beta cutoffs.
+  These heuristics update a table on each cutoff and boost the ordering score of successful moves.  **Aspiration windows** centre the search window around the previously observed principal variation value to accelerate convergence.
 * **Draw detection:** The search detects draw claims by the fifty‑move rule, threefold repetition and a wide variety of insufficient material scenarios.
 In addition to classical